 Vitamin D3 is the most common form of vitamin D found in foods and supplements, and is almost always derived from animals.
 Vitamin D2 usually comes from yeast and until recently was the only vegan form of the vitamin.
 If you have adequate vitamin levels, vitamin D2 supplements are sufficient for maintaining those levels.
 There is evidence, though, that D3 is more effective for reversing a deficiency of vitamin D. So if your vitamin D levels are currently too low, you may need D3 to bring them back up to a healthy level.
-Although it’s a little harder to find, vegan D3 supplements have recently become available.
+Although it’s a little harder to find, vegan D3 supplements are widely available.
 Recommended intake of vitamin D is 600 IUs per day.

 The body needs iodine for a healthy thyroid gland.
 Although plant foods provide iodine, the amount present depends on where the food was grown.
 Many people get most of their iodine from iodized salt and dairy products.
 The iodine in cow’s milk comes primarily from cleaning solutions applied to milking equipment and udders prior to milking.

 Although sea vegetables are often rich in iodine, levels of this nutrient vary considerably.
 Some seaweed may even contain excessively high amounts of iodine.
 It’s therefore best to use sea vegetables in moderation rather than to depend on them for iodine.
 A small amount of additional iodine, from either ¼ teaspoon of iodized salt per day or a supplement providing 75 micrograms of iodine three or four times per week will help you meet needs.